bioinfo-pf-curie/ATAC-seq/docs/output.md

 ### Alignment

-Different tools can be used for read alignment (`STAR`, `BWA-mem`, `Bowtie2`).
-The mapping statistics (`Total Reads`, `Aligned Reads`, `Unique Reads`, `Multiple Reads`) are also presented in the main summary table.
+Different tools can be used for read alignment (`BWA-mem`, `Bowtie2`).
+The mapping statistics (`Total Fragments`, `Aligned Reads`, `High-Quality Alignment`, `Low-Quality Alignment`) are also presented in the main summary table.

-> **NB:** that by default, one alignment is randomly reported in case of multiple mapping sites.
-If necessary, those reads can be filtered using the `--mapq` option.
-In addition, in case of paired-end sequencing reads, singleton are discarded from the analysis
+> **NB:** By default, we set a mapping quality to 20, meaning that alignments associated with multiple mapping sites should be discarded.
+If necessary, the `--mapq` option can be changed.

 **Output directory: `mapping`**